"What does this mean?" Sierra held up the gospel bead bracelet she'd been given. Imogene smiled as she looked at the girl.

 Walking in the neighborhood later that week, Imogene praised God as she saw kids wearing gospel bead bracelets.
 Imogene had shared the message with one young girl, and now that girl was sharing the message with her friends.
 A message that changes people's lives.
 That gives joy to know God loves us.
 That gives assurance to know God has forgiven our wrong.
 That gives hope to know God walks with us each day.

-Renae Kemp serves in the inner city with Cru in the Twins Cities.
+Renae Kemp serves in the inner city with Cru® in the Twin Cities.